-Recurring Billing Engine: If you want to sell subscriptions like bluehost or web hosting and WordPress maintenance plans to your clients, accept monthly donations or set up any other repeating charge Cart66 comes with a built-in recurring billing engine that makes it super easy to do.
+Recurring Billing Engine: If you want to sell subscriptions or web hosting and WordPress maintenance plans to your clients, accept monthly donations or set up any other repeating charge Cart66 comes with a built-in recurring billing engine that makes it super easy to do.

 Customization vs. Simplicity

 In the same way that the WooCommerce Marketplace and the Cart66 Integrated Platform each have their benefits, the same is true for the connected services.
 It comes down to customization versus simplicity.
 If you know a lot about what you’re doing and want to set up and secure everything on your own, then you can get more control and customization out of WooCommerce.
 On the other hand, if you are looking to get things set up quickly and you don’t want to worry about all of the technical details like PCI compliance, then Cart66 has a lot to offer.

 WooCommerce and Cart66 have major differences when it comes to eCommerce themes.
 There are tons of eCommerce themes built for WooCommerce, and there are almost no eCommerce themes for Cart66.
 Depending on the kind of store you are setting up, a WordPress e-Commerce theme can make a big difference.
 It all depends on what you are selling and what kind of e-Commerce features you are looking for.

 If you are setting up a site with thousands of products and you want to dynamically list products by category and allow customers to easily sort them by price, ratings, name, etc. Then WooCommerce and a nice e-commerce theme will help a lot.